 Here at Upstate German Shepherds, we offer German Shepherd puppies bred following finest European traditions.
 German shepherds are consistently ranked as one of the most popular dog breeds in America.

-PAIRINGS & BREEDINGS
+SPRING PAIRINGS & BREEDINGS

 APPEARANCE VARIATIONS